-Examines a different theme or themes in each semester related to natural and applied sciences.
-Currently planned are topics related to the environment, sustainability, psychology, and healthcare.
+NASE 403 Special Topics in Applied and Natural Sciences (3 credits) Examines a different theme or themes in each semester related to natural and applied sciences.
+Currently planned are topics related to the environment, sustainability, psychology, and healthcare.201701.
+Note: Instructor permission required.

-NASE 415 Research in Natural and Applied Sciences (3 credits)
+NASE 415 Research in Natural and Applied Sciences (1 to 3 credits)